AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 1. **How can I configure paths to include or exclude in monitoring?**

    Customers will be able to configure paths to include or exclude the URLs for monitoring by setting the Environment variables within the configuration in Cloud Manager by using these variables: `AEM_WEBVITALS_EXCLUDE` and `AEM_WEBVITALS_INCLUDE_PATHS`

+   Please note that by default, the 'include' setting is configured to target '/content'.
+It's important to remember that the paths you need to configure here are content paths within the system, not the URL paths you see in your browser.
+This distinction is key for accurately setting up and customizing your configuration to meet your specific needs.

 1. **Would Adobe be able to track all the page views prior to them reaching the customer's CDN?**